MYSORE STYLE PRACTICE ETIQUETTE

 • Drink lots of water: at least 30 minutes before or then again, 30 minutes after class.
 Not during.

-• Take rest on new and full moon days.
-Or thereabouts.
+Take rest on new and full moon days.
 Adjust your practice accordingly.

-• Wear non-scented products to practice.
-Continuous practice can highten your senses and you may disturb your neighbor by wearing intensely scented products.
+Wear non-scented products to practice.
+Continuous practice can sharpen your senses and you may disturb other students by wearing intensely scented products.

 • Leave your practice space clean.

-• Practice way more than you talk about practice.
+Practice way more than you talk about it.
 Show up twenty, or a hundred times more often than you talk, email or text about it.

-• More than asana practice: ask and learn about using Ghee, castor oil, sesame oil, coconut oil.
+• Yoga is so much more than asana: ask and learn about using Ghee, and other oils.
 Get them on and in the body, for joint health and inner fluidity.
+Inquire about Ayurveda, and other healing modalities that support you in becoming more steady and the mind calmer and quieter.

-• LADIES: During the heavy part of your menstrual cycle, the practices of mula or uddiyana bandhas are contraindicated.
+LADIES: During the heavy part of your menstrual cycle, the practices of mula and uddiyana bandha are contraindicated.
+Please take rest and don’t practice, or talk to your teacher and modify your practice so it supports your natural cycle.
 Menstruation is a natural sedative that helps you restore vital energy each month.
-Take this opportunity, and if so moved, take chocolate too.
+Take this opportunity, and if you feel like it, eat some chocolate too.
 You’re entitled to rest.

-• Whatever your gender or age, pay attention to your monthly and annual rhythms as well as to those of the moon, seasons, and the people around you.
+Whatever your gender or age, pay attention to your rhythms as well as to those of the moon, seasons, and the people around you.
 Cycles create meaning and beauty, and soothe our nervous systems.